 The majority of your carbs should be consumed around breakfast and post-workout when your body needs it most.

-Post workout, your body needs carbs to replenish your body, NOT store fat.
-This is the absolute best time to consume carbs, whether it be morning or night.
+Post-workout, your body needs carbs to replenish your body, NOT store fat.
+This is the absolute best time to consume carbs, whether morning or night.

-Make sure your carbs are coming from healthy and low GI carb sources such as fruit, vegetables, wholegrain bread, quinoa, oats and brown rice, rather than white, sugary or processed carbs.
+Make sure your carbs are coming from healthy and low GI carb sources such as vegetables, fruits, quinoa, oats and brown rice, rather than white, sugary or processed carbs.

-Regular cardio will be a key factor in keeping your body from gaining fat and also for reducing body fat on your legs.
+Regular cardio will be a key factor in keeping your body from gaining fat and also slimming down your legs.